 Key Takeaway

-ATMs that dispense $50 and $100 bills are limited by design.
+ATMs that dispense $50 and $100 bills are intentionally limited.
 They are typically found at secure, bank-owned branch locations where transaction size and monitoring justify higher denominations.
 If you need large bills, branch lobby ATMs at major banks offer the most reliable option.